 The CHAdeMO software was originally mainly developed by Collin Kidder (still doing awesome stuff, Collin80 on Github).
 It has been improved by New Electric based on field experience and fixes to address issues.

-Currently EVcreate is working together with Isaac to further improve the software / CHAdeMO DIY library.
+Currently EVcreate is working on further improving the software / CHAdeMO DIY library.

 This paragraph will be updated as soon as more details are available.